 A Web API server uses a third-party email relay service to send emails related to the Span service.
 Email is sent when a user is added to a subscription, needs to reset a password or is invited to a canvas or when a PDF or Microsoft Excel export is sent to a user.

-The assessment uses Security Testing and Incident Response Team’s (STIRT) Vulnerability Assessment (VA) methodology, which is based on the Open-Source Security Testing Methodology Manual (OSSTMM) developed by the Institute for Security and Open Methodologies (ISECOM).
-The VA methodology also includes developments from the Open Web Application Security Project’s (OWASP) Testing Guide.
+The assessment uses security testing and incident response team’s (STIRT) vulnerability assessment (VA) methodology, which is based on the Open-Source Security Testing Methodology Manual (OSSTMM) developed by the Institute for Security and Open Methodologies (ISECOM).
+The VA methodology also includes developments from the Testing Guide for the Open Web Application Security Project® (OWASP).

 The cadence of these assessments is determined by product releases rather than specified time intervals.